 Walker powers Hornets past Spurs 125-116 in overtime

-Walker took over in overtime, scoring Charlotte’s first seven points and going 4 of 4 from the field, including a pair of clutch 3s.
-He barely missed his third career triple double, finishing with 11 assists and nine rebounds.
+Walker scored 11 of his 38 points in the extra period to lead the Hornets to their season-high fourth straight win, 125-116 win over the San Antonio Spurs.
+Walker scored Charlotte’s first seven points in the extra period, and went 4 of 4 from the field with a pair of clutch 3s.
+He barely missed his third career triple-double, finishing with 11 assists and nine rebounds as Charlotte won its first overtime game in five tries.

 DeMar DeRozan had 30 points to lead the Spurs, but missed a jumper at the end of regulation that would have won the game.
 LaMarcus Aldridge had 20 points and 15 rebounds, and Marco Belinelli had 17 points and 10 rebounds for the Spurs.